Prime Minister Narendra Modi’s pet initiative, Digital India, seems to be facing a little hiccup of the virtual kind since Thursday morning.

 - Chelsea Manning attempted suicide a second time, lawyers say

-- After TMC leader’s complaint, blogger Tarak Biswas arrested in Bengal for mocking Islam
+- After the TMC leader’s complaint, blogger Tarak Biswas arrested in Bengal for mocking Islam

 - Pixel XL quick review: Google’s love letter to Android fans